18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur-pre-olu.md

 ### What happens if my flight gets cancelled?

 The easiest option is to have your airline reschedule you.
-If that's not possible or timely, you may also call Ad-Trav at _(877) 472-6716_ to be rebooked on any airline.
+If that's not possible or timely, you may also call Ad-Trav at _(877) 472-6716_ to be re-booked on any airline.

 If you are traveling to orientation and are worried that you will miss it